MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 2fb5cad2ba0574d4ac536518b463de6ed4846e8f4dfa635910b71d7c1cdcc757  eggshell2
 ```

-As you can see, the raw bytes of Python's print output is a mess.
-The hash value are not the same.
+As you can see, the raw bytes of Python's print output is a mess and the hash values are not the same.
 Hence, Python's print function should not be used
-This can be fixed by using a standard library output.
+But, this can be fixed by using a standard library output.

-The updated code is now
+The updated code is now:

 ```python
 import sys